vlandaberry/Kmean/README.md

 - k= number of clusters
 - x= data frame or vector with the variable data
 - it= number of iterations (default it=10)
--scale (default value is FALSE).
+- scale (default value is FALSE).
 If the data is not scaled then default should remain as FALSE and the algorithm also will scale the data.